 Transparent project management with collaboration tools

-Tools such as Redbooth, LibrePlan and Trello support your project management.
-With Trello, you organise your tasks similarly to on a pinboard.
-All tasks and those responsible for them are clearly organised on the Trello board.
-You can assign tasks, comment on them and schedule them.
-The flexible tiles allow you to easily rearrange processes and keep an overview.
+Tools such as Redbooth, LibrePlan and Trello support project management within a team.
+With Trello, you organise tasks in a similar way to a pinboard.
+On the Trello board, all tasks and the associated responsible parties are clearly arranged.
+People can assign, comment on and schedule tasks for each other.
+Thanks to the flexible tiles, it is easy to rearrange and keep track of tasks.

-- Free applications must make clear to what extent the provider has access to sensitive customer data.
+- Free applications must make clear to what extent providers have access to sensitive customer data.

-- On cloud-based applications, the sender and recipient of data are mostly not anonymised.
-If data is hacked, it can lead to problems.
+- In cloud-based applications, data senders are usually not anonymised.
+If data is intercepted, this can lead to problems.